brandur/org/fragments/the-force-awakens.md

 The actual mystery of the film is how it's sitting at 8.8 on IMDB and a 95% on Rotten Tomatoes even though it's only nominally better than "The Phantom Menace".
-Hopefully this is just an aberration caused by the early visiting hordes of diehard fans, and that time will lead to an appropriate correction.
+Hopefully this is just an aberration caused by the early visiting hordes of diehard fans, and that time will show an appropriate correction.

 [esquire-into-darkness]: http://www.esquire.com/entertainment/movies/a22647/star-trek-into-darkness-review/